Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-In this case, we consider an MLP with $5$ layers and a tanh activation function with the hyperparameters defined in \cref{tab:paramtest5_2D}; we use the Adam optimizer~\cite{KinBa2015} and consider $N_\text{col}=6000$ collocation points, uniformly chosen on $\Omega$.

-\begin{remark} Note that the level sets considered are signed distance functions in this specific test case, which is not the case in the other test cases.
-In this test case, this is necessary because of the formulation proposed in \eqref{eq:mixedformulation} by \cite{Sukumar_2022}. \end{remark}
+which cancels out exactly on $\Gamma_I$ and $\Gamma_E$. \RTwo{Note that the level-sets considered are signed distance functions in this specific test case, which is not the case in the other test cases.
+In this test case, this is necessary because of the formulation proposed in~\eqref{eq:mixedformulation} by~\cite{Sukumar_2022}.}